solnera/esp32-mcpserver/README.md

 We are changing this with MCP-native hardware.
 By standardizing device communication through the Model Context Protocol, we empower users to bring their own intelligence (LLMs) to their devices.
 This is the first step toward a future of local-first AI and genuinely decentralized hardware ecosystems."

-If you have ideas or want to collaborate, feel free to reach out by [email](mailto:liuyf1117@hotmail.com).

 # ESP32 MCP Server